 Here’s hoping that you’ve had a fun and satisfying summer and are continuing to enjoy the season― whether it be family reunions, extra time with kids, or a simple personal hiatus or two that take you to some new scenery or different state allowing you to get some perspective.
 How many of us have been heard saying…”I just need to get away”?

-Well, speaking of getting away, you may or may not know that Rev. Lyn and myself have had the pleasure of all 5 of our adult children and 13 grandkids living nearby, and wow, what a blessing!
+Well, speaking of getting away, you may or may not know that my wife and myself currently have had the pleasure of all 5 of our adult children and 13 grandkids living nearby, and wow, what a blessing!
 They are all under 12, and boy do I get tired just watching them.

 Well, you know the old adage… change is inevitable.
 With that said… we have recently hugged and bid goodbye to 10 grandkids whose parents have been led out of state.
 Our latest escapee is our youngest son, Taylor.
 He, his wife, and their 3 girls― all under 3― have left for career opportunities in Nashville.
 What an adventure!